jordan95v/afnor_technical_test/README.md

 ## Workflow

+Since we where given a CSV to construct the database, i did a custom command that makes the insertion.
-To upload the csv simply do as follow:
+To upload the csv and fill the database simply do as follow:

 ```bash
 (venv)your/repository> python manage.py insert_db <path_to_csv_file>